Admiral-Fish/CitraRNG/README.md

 # CitraRNG

-Work in progress RNG assistant developed with Python 3.7 and pyside2 for use with Pokémon Sun/Moon and Pokémon Ultra Sun/Ultra Moon.
+Work in progress RNG assistant developed with Python 3.7 and pyside2 for use with Pokémon Sun/Moon v1.2 and Pokémon Ultra Sun/Ultra Moon v1.2.

 For the time being there will be no support for X/Y or Omega Ruby/Alpha Sapphire.